-Optical zoom Zooming is performed by changing the lens focal distance, so there is no deterioration of image quality.
-HD Zoom Allows greater zoom capabilities by cutting out a portion of the original image and enlarging it, without deterioration of image quality.
-Single SR Zoom Applies super resolution technology to suppress image deterioration (page 63).
+Optical zoomZooming is performed by changing the lens focal distance, there is no deterioration of image quality.
+HD Zoom Allows greater zoom capabilities by cutting out a portion of original image and enlarging it, without deterioration of im quality.
+Single SR ZoomApplies super resolution technology to suppress image deterioration (page 62).
 Multi SR Zoom Shoots a burst of high-speed images, which are then combined into a final image in a way that lessens deterioration of image quality.
-Multi SR Zoom is enabled only when the "Multi SR Zoom" BEST SHOT scene is selected (page 64).
+Multi SR Zoom is enabled only when the "Multi SR Zoom" BEST SHOT scene is selected (page 63).
 Digital zoom A digital process is used to enlarge the center of the image, so there is deterioration of image quality.